The Sea of Grass (film): Plot

 Back in St. Louis, she consults a lawyer.
-He says that if she testifies in court that Chamberlain is Brock's father, she could win custody of her son, but she would certainly lose custody of Sara Beth.
+He says that if Lutie testifies that Chamberlain is Brock's father, she could win custody of her son but lose custody of Sara Beth.
 Convinced that fighting would cause too much damage to her children, Lutie stays away.
-She returns after two years in a futile attempt to reconnect with them, who no longer recognize her.
-Chamberlain tries to get her to fight for Brock's custody so they can run away together as a family, but Lutie says that she does not love him enough to marry him.
+Chamberlain tries to get her to fight for Brock's custody so they can run away together as a family, but Lutie does not love him enough to marry him.
+With Doc Reid's help, she visits Salt Fork when the children are five and three, but they don't remember her.

-As the years pass, the town doctor keeps Lutie informed about her children through letters.
-On his deathbed, he chides Brewton for driving Lutie away by his emotional distance.
-After the doctor's death, Chamberlain takes up the correspondence to tell Lutie about her children.
-He shares his concerns that Brock has grown into a reckless young man, too endowed with charm and luck.
+During the next decade, Chamberlain permits homesteaders to farm.
+Drought occurs, and crops fail.
+Salt Fork, once prosperous, takes a downward turn.
+First Doc Reid, then Chamberlain send Lutie news of Brock and Sara Beth.
+Sara Beth has done well, eventually going to college at 16.
+Brock, however, was bullied by townsfolk about his "real father.”
+Hotheaded, he fights anyone who insults him.

-For years, Brock has endured taunts from townsfolk about his "real father," but the truth has never been acknowledged outright.
-During a card game, his opponent refers repeatedly to Brock only as "judge", referring to Chamberlain.
-Brock gets drawn into conflict and, when his opponent draws his pistol, Brock shoots him fatally in the stomach.
-Once Brock is bailed out of jail, he returns home and confesses the incident to his father and sister.
-Brewton insists that Brock return to town and stand trial.
-In private, Brock confesses to his sister that he could not stand a trial because it would bring up the reason for the fight, and humiliate their father.
-Brock decides to flee, and the sheriff pursues him with a posse.
-Brewton goes after him when Sara Beth tells why Brock skipped bail.
+Sara Beth graduates college at 20 and returns to Salt Fork.
+Brock, a young adult, is a womanizer and gambler.
+During a card game, his opponent refers to Brock as "judge", referring to Chamberlain.
+Brock gets drawn into conflict and, when his opponent draws his pistol, Brock shoots him fatally.
+He flees, wanting to spare Brewton the humiliation of him being called "Chamberlain"'s son in a public trial.
+The pursuing posse shoots and kills him.
+Brock and Brewton reconcile shortly before his death.

-Brewton reaches the cabin where the posse is exchanging gunfire with Brock, who is holed up inside.
-When Brewton enters the cabin, he finds his son fatally shot.

-Having read in the newspaper that Brock was on the run, Lutie returns by train to Salt Fork.
+Having read in the newspaper that Brock was on the run, Lutie returns to Salt Fork.
 Just before arriving, she learns that he has been killed.
-She decides to keep traveling to San Francisco later that night.
-In town, she sees Brewton escorting Brock's body to the church, and she hides from view.

-Sara Beth visits her mother in her hotel room, warning her against trying to see Brewton and stirring up more trouble.
+Sara Beth visits her mother, warning her against trying to see Brewton and stirring up more trouble.
 Lutie tells Sara Beth that she is glad that Brewton will have his daughter to love him.
+Lutie still loves him and finally understands how he feels about the sea of grass.
 Sara Beth breaks down and invites her mother back to the house, where she reconciles with Brewton.